MickMek/Misck./SpacyPy/README.md

 ## SpacyPy - Satellite TLE Analysis

-`spacy.py` scraps satellite informations from the web, and formats all information into a comprehensive pdf report file.
+`spacy.py` scraps satellite information from the web, and formats all information into a comprehensive pdf report file.

 Open terminal and go to the directory, then enter `python spacy.py`